ruby-concurrency/concurrent-ruby/docs-source/thread_pools.md

 ## FixedThreadPool

-A [FixedThreadPool](http://ruby-concurrency.github.io/concurrent-ruby/Concurrent/FixedThreadPool.html) contains a fixed number of threads.
+A {Concurrent::FixedThreadPool} contains a fixed number of threads.
 When you give a unit of work to it, an available thread will be used to execute.

 ~~~ruby
 pool = Concurrent::FixedThreadPool.new(5) # 5 threads